GideonZ/1541u-documentation/quick_guide.rst

 Social Media
 ============
-For quick answers to many questions regarding your device, you may be interested to join the the Facebook group “1541 Ultimate”.
+For quick answers to many questions regarding your device, you may be interested to join the the Facebook group “Ultimate 64”.

 Firmware Updates
 ================